Melatonin

 How much should you take?

 Daily doses of 0.5 mg to 5 mg appear similarly effective, although sleep onset may be quicker at the higher dose.
 There does not appear to be any advantage in taking more than this.
-The most commonly available preparation in Australia, Circadin, contains 2 mg.
+The most commonly available prescription in Australia, Circadin, contains 2 mg.
 It is in as low release form to last throughout the night, much like the naturally occurring melatonin.

 However, the slow-release formulation does not allow a short high peak level which some argue helps with sleep onset.
 Rapid release formulation can also be obtained on prescription from a compounding pharmacy or by crushing the Circadin.
 Melatonin (Circadin) is now available over the counter for people aged over 55 years.
 For younger age groups, melatonin tablets need a doctor’s prescription in Australia (but not in North America).